 Some key findings over the last 30 years have included:

 Using information collected from the Raine Study participants, researchers found that maternal stress influenced children’s academic performance at 10 years of age.
 Predominant breastfeeding for six months or longer and a good quality diet in the early years may have a positive effect on academic achievement.
-Parental work patterns influenced child outcomes, such as higher levels of challenging behavior in boys when their father’s have long working hours, and better diet in adolescence found amongst children with stay at home mums in early childhood.
+Parental work patterns influenced child outcomes, such as higher levels of challenging behavior in boys when their fathers work long hours, and better diet in adolescence found amongst children with stay-at-home mums in early childhood.
 Also, preschool aged children are less likely to be overweight when mothers worked less hours per week.
 Later in life, the Raine Study data showed that experiencing spinal pain in adolescence or the combination of spinal pain and mental ill-health were associated with missing days of work amongst young adults.

 There is a link between parental work hours and child behaviour: boys suffer from their father’s long working hours